Skip to content

 Reactivity

 Components are reactive: mutating state or props triggers an automatic re-render.
-The system uses JavaScript Proxies — similar to Vue 3 — with deep tracking and getter memoization.
+The system uses JavaScript Proxies — similar to Vue 3 — with deep tracking.

 State